Looking for the best boutique hotels in Shoreditch? This step by step guide will help you find your perfect stay.

 It would be remiss if I didn’t also say that they also offer the best mini bars I have ever seen, no doubt with the aim of getting you ready for your night out in the town.

-If I had to pick my favourite part of The Curtain, it would be the rooftop, where you’re greeted with views of the cool East London streets and skyline.
+If I had to pick my favourite part of The Curtain, it would be the rooftop, where you’re greeted with gorgeous hotel views of the cool East London streets and skyline.
 Cosset yourself in the plunge pool before sipping cocktails after dark.

 Nobu Hotel London Shoreditch